tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/快速入门_intl_en.md

 >
 Modify the demo code and compile it.
 The generated `cos_demo` is in the `bin` directory.
 Copy `cos-cpp-sdk-v5/demo/config.json` to the `bin` directory and modify `bin/config.json`.
 Then you can run `cos_demo`.
 5. Use the SDK.
 The compiled libraries can be found in the `build/lib` directory.
-The static library is named `libcossdk.a`.
-During actual use, copy the library to your project and copy the `include` directory to the `include` directory of your project.
+The static library is named `libcossdk.a`, and the dynamic library is named `libcossdk-shared.dylib`.
+During actual use, copy the libraries to your project and copy the `include` directory to the `include` directory of your project.

 ### Common compilation errors